Flodesk costs just $38 per month for unlimited subscribers.

 Should I switch right away?

-This is particularly if you import a large email list to their platform and start sending emails.
+This happens especially when you import a large email list and immediately start sending.

 On the other hand.

-ConvertKit is more marketing-friendly compared to Flodesk, which appears to be very strict when it comes to marketing emails.
+ConvertKit is more marketing-friendly compared to Flodesk, which is quite strict with promotional emails.

 🚨 Don’t forget to periodically back up your Flodesk subscribers, as they don’t seem to offer backup when they ban your account.